socialoutcast/DCS-Statistics-Website-Uploader/README.md

 Dashboard → API Configuration → Test Connection

 # For Docker users
-Use http://host.docker.internal:8080 on Windows/Mac  # For DCSServerBot API
-Use http://172.17.0.1:8080 on Linux  # For DCSServerBot API
+Use http://host.docker.internal:8080 on Windows  # For DCSServerBot API Use http://172.17.0.1:8080 on Linux  # For DCSServerBot API
 ```